maxturer/research-site/_projects/2_project.md

 giscus_comments: true
 ---

 You can embed a jupyter notebook on a page like this.
-You can put any description here, and use the example below to include your notebook
+You can put any description here, and use the example below to include your notebook (just replace the file path).

 {::nomarkdown}
-{% assign jupyter_path = 'assets/jupyter/intro.ipynb' | relative_url %}
+{% assign jupyter_path = 'assets/jupyter/Lorenz.ipynb' | relative_url %}
-{% capture notebook_exists %}{% file_exists assets/jupyter/intro.ipynb %}{% endcapture %}
+{% capture notebook_exists %}{% file_exists assets/jupyter/Lorenz.ipynb %}{% endcapture %}
 {% if notebook_exists == 'true' %}
 {% jupyter_notebook jupyter_path %}
 {% else %}